 A typical ball joint will last from 100,000 to 200,000km, however harsh driving conditions can cause failure well before that.

-Because the lower ball joints bear your car’s weight constantly, they are likely to wear out sooner than the upper ball joints.
+Because the lower ball joints constantly bear the car’s weight, they are likely to wear out sooner than the upper ball joints.

 The ball joint is almost universally used in modern cars for the front suspension and, at times, the rear suspension.